FAQs | Frieze Masters

 Who are the Frieze Masters architects?

 Annabelle Selldorf is the designer for Frieze Masters.
 In 2012, she introduced a contemporary, elegant environment in which ancient and modern art can be shown side by side.
-Selldorf Architects has a reputation for the specific demands of art-related projects, having designed not only galleries and museums but also art foundations and collectors’ homes.
+Selldorf Architects has a reputation for meeting the specific demands of art-related projects, having designed not only galleries and museums but also art foundations and collectors’ homes.

 How are the galleries selected for the fair?

-Around 500 galleries apply each year for the fair.
-Each year, the application form is posted on the website in December, the application deadline is in January and the selection is made in March.
-There is then an appeals procedure in late April.
 The selection is made by a Committee of gallerists who participate in the fair; the fair directors chair the meeting but do not vote.

 Who is on the Frieze Masters selection committee?